lkodinsson/MARS/Fantasy/Ancestries.md

 **Stats** Dwarves get +2 Strength, +1 Resolve, and -1 Dexterity.

+**Iron Gut** Dwarves get advantage to fortitude checks to resist any effects that would make them sick (such as poison, disease, or drinking alcohol).

-**Stability** Dwarves get advantage on skill checks to resist any effects that would knock them back, knock them prone, or poison them (such as getting drunk from alcohol).
-Additionally, they have a carrying capacity as though they were one size larger.
+**Stability** Dwarves get advantage to athletics checks resist any effects that would knock them back or knock them prone.

+**Strong Back** Dwarves have a carrying capacity as though they were one size larger.

 **Size** Dwarves are medium sized, but are as short as a small sized creature and weigh as much as a large sized creature.